Bangladesh: What's next after PM Sheikh Hasina forced out? – DW – 08/05/2024

 Will there be a smooth transition?

-It's unclear if the transition toward a military-led interim administration would be smooth.
+It's unclear if the transition toward a military-led interim administration will be smooth.

 Some student protesters have already said they won't accept any government without their representation.